Coastal Carolina University: Academic organization

+Conway Medical Center College of Health and Human Performance

+The Conway Medical Center College of Health and Human Performance is home to the following academic units: public health, nursing, health administration, exercise and sport science, recreation and sport management, and sport management (master's degree).
+The University's newest college began operating on July 1, 2022, and is supported by a University-record $10 million donation from Conway Medical Center.

 E. Craig Wall Sr. College of Business Administration

-The business college, named for prominent area businessman E. Craig Wall Sr. (1911-1985), offers six undergraduate majors: accounting, economics, finance, management, marketing and hospitality and resort tourism management.
+The business college, named for businessman E. Craig Wall Sr., offers six undergraduate majors: accounting, economics, finance, management, marketing and hospitality and resort tourism management.
 The PGA Golf Management program is one of only 18 programs in the nation accredited by the PGA of America.
-Business students can also minor in business, economics, international business or marketing.
+Business students can also minor in business, economics, international business, or marketing.
 The business college also offers two graduate programs, the Master of Business Administration (MBA) program and the Master of Accountancy (MAcc) program, and a graduate certificate in fraud examination.
 For those who wish to earn a degree in a shorter amount of time, there is a Degree in Three program where students can earn a Bachelor of Science in Business Administration (BSBA) degree in three years; and the Get More in Four program, which is a combined four-year undergraduate and Master of Business Administration (MBA) program.
 The Wall College of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).

-The Wall College is also home to several programs and centers.